Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 };
 ```

-Now that you know a little more about the `useEffect` Hook, you can build your component.
+Now that you know a little more about the `useEffect` Hook, build your component.

 Open the file `UseEffectExample.jsx` and get the basic component scaffolding in as well as your React imports: